 You will travel for many miles over the high, rolling grasslands known as the Zumwalt Prairie.
 The Nature Conservancy owns and manages a 33,000 acre preserve which includes public access.
 This prairie covers approximately 160,000 acres.
 The Preserve represents the last remaining, relatively undisturbed, grassland ecosystem of bunch grass in the Pacific Northwest.
 The prairie on the preserve is dissected by steep canyons and grasslands as well as pine woodlands, quaking aspen groves, and spring-fed riparian ecosystems.

 The preserve includes one of the Findley Buttes, a volcanic cone, surrounded by as expansive vistas of grass-dominated prairie rich in flowering plants.
 Viewing birds, wildlife, and the open prairie is the experience of the Zumwalt Prairie!
-Elk herds are common along the ridges and benches of the canyon lands for the eagle- eye visitor.
-The Zumwalt is home to an array of breeding raptor species including the grassland-dependent Ferruginous Hawk as well as Swainson's hawk and Prairie Falcon.
+Elk herds are common along the ridges and benches of the canyon lands visitors with an eagle-eye.
+The Zumwalt is home to an array of breeding raptor species including the grassland-dependent Ferruginous Hawk as well as the Swainson Hawk and Prairie Falcons.

-You now have the option of retracing your route back to Enterprise or completing the Loop by continuing on FS Rd.
-46. This road will take you through the heart of the Wallowa-Whitman National Forest, eventually joining Oregon Hwy.
+You now have the option of retracing your route back to Enterprise or completing the Loop by continuing on F.S.
+Rd.
+46. This road will take you through the heart of the northern Wallowa-Whitman National Forest, eventually joining Oregon Hwy.
 3 north of Enterprise.
-This will be an all day trip with no services along the loop.
-Cell phone coverage is very limited.
+This is an all day trip with no services along the loop.
+Cell phone coverage is limited.
 Be sure to bring water, food, and a map.

 For information on the Zumwalt Prairie Preserve or the Buckhorn Viewpoint, click on icon: